Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 69. ### What is the purpose of double exclamation

     The double exclamation or negation(!!) ensures the resulting type is a boolean.
 If it was falsey (e.g. 0, null, undefined, etc.), it will be false, otherwise, true.
 For example, you can test IE version using this expression as below,

         let isIE8 = false;
         isIE8 = !!navigator.userAgent.match(/MSIE 8.0/);
         console.log(isIE8); // returns true or false

-    If you don't use this expression then it returns the original value.
+    If you don’t use this expression then it returns the original value.

         console.log(navigator.userAgent.match(/MSIE 8.0/)); // returns either an Array or null